Kumarinishu/LGMVIP-DataScience-Nishu/README.md

 **Develop A Neural Network That Can Read Handwriting**

-Begin your neural network machine learning project with the MNIST Handwritten Digit Classification Challenge and using Tensorflow and CNN.
+Begin my neural network machine learning project with the MNIST Handwritten Digit Classification Challenge and using Tensorflow and CNN.
 It has a very user-friendly interface that’s ideal for beginners.

 Dataset Link :   https://en.wikipedia.org/wiki/MNIST_database